Is Data in Emerging Markets less valuable than in Developed Markets?

 - Capital One – On 29th July 2019, a hacker gained access to more than 100 million Capital One customers’ accounts and credit card applications.
 According to the bank and the US Department of Justice, the hack resulted in unauthorised access to 140,000 Social Security numbers, 1 million Canadian Social Insurance numbers and 80,000 bank account numbers, in addition to an undisclosed number of people’s names, addresses, credit scores, credit limits, balances, and other information.
 The breach affected around 100 million people in the United States and about 6 million people in Canada, according to Capital One.
 Following the news, the stock was down 6% the next day.

 - Marriott Starwood – On 30th November 2018, the Hotel chain Marriott confirmed reports of significant data breach with sensitive details of 500 million customers possibly compromised.
 In an online statement, the company said: “On September 8, 2018, Marriott received an alert from an internal security tool regarding an attempt to access the Starwood guest reservation database.”
 The information about guests included names, mailing addresses, phone numbers, email addresses and passport numbers.
 The stock was down 5.6% following the disclosure.

 - Facebook – On 28th September 2018, Facebook disclosed that it had suffered a security breach, possibly impacting as many as 50 million users.
 Its share price was down almost 3% that day.
-A few weeks later, the company clarified that only 30 million users had been affected, but among them, 14 million had their names, contact information, gender, relationship status and other sensitive information exposed.
+A few weeks later, the company clarified that only 30 million users had been affected, but among them, 14 million had their names, contact information, gender, relationship status and other sensitive information exposed, as reported by CNBC.
 Facebook’s stock price dropped again on admission by the company.